Can I transfer Windows 7 from one computer to another?

 It offers System/Disk/Partition/File Backup which can meet your different needs.

 When performing system restore, you are allowed to enable Universal Restore which makes transferring Windows 7 installation to a new PC easy and safe.
 After the transformation, Windows 7 can boot from the new PC normally.

 It provides the Create Bootable Media feature that can help to boot your computer in case of boot failure.

-How to move existing Windows 7 installation to a new computer?
+How to migrate Windows 7 to a new computer

 - Boot your new computer from the bootable drive you’ve created.
 (If there are more than 2 new computers, you can use PXE boot to open new computers.)

 - You’ll see loaded AOMEI Backupper once login.
 Click Restore and then Select Image File.